ukane-philemon/megnotes/README.md

 #  MEGTASK

 MegTask is a task management application (HTTP API) that saves your tasks and lets you update them when you are done.

-# Features :zap
+# Features ⚡
 1. Create a user account.
-2. Login to existing user account.
+2. Login to an existing user account.
-3. Create task.
+3. Create a task.
 4. Update task.
 5. Delete task.

-# Starting the Server: Perquisites
+# Starting the Server: Perquisites 💻

 1. Go installed.
 2. A database connection URL from mongodb.com

-# How to start the application server :rocket
+# How to start the application server 🚀

 1. Ensure the latest version of `go` is installed on your device.
 Visit https://go.dev/doc/install to install `go`.